thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Our queries could compute anything: UI, Game State, an ETL pipeline.
 All my [general-purpose incremental computation](https://en.wikipedia.org/wiki/Incremental_computing) heads sound off in the comments.
 And I love that for them, but we're here to build a bloody compiler.
-It's time to talk about the queries needed to compile code.
+It's time to talk about the queries that compile code.

 At minimum, we'll need a query for each pass of our compiler (i.e. parsing, type inference, closure conversion, etc.).
 Each pass query takes a similar shape.